insideout/ai/_posts/_archive/2020-01-17-a-complete-guide-to-the-machine-learning-tools-on-aws.md

 ---
 category: news
 title: "A Complete Guide to the Machine Learning Tools on AWS"
-excerpt: "Amazon Rekognition is a computer vision solution from AWS that helps developers to build applications that can recognize objects from images and videos.
-In addition to automatic object recognition ..."
+excerpt: "If you are a fan of self-driving cars, AWS DeepRacer is a small autonomous race car designed by AWS that runs using machine learning.
+DeepRacer helps you test your reinforcement learning models ..."
 publishedDateTime: 2020-01-17T20:13:00Z
 webUrl: "https://medium.com/awstutor/a-complete-guide-to-the-machine-learning-tools-on-aws-76dbf4e5aca3"
 type: article